Omega-3 Supplements: An Introduction

 - For More Information

-Omega-3 fatty acids are a group of polyunsaturated fatty acids that are important for a number of functions in the body.
-They are found in foods such as fatty fish and certain vegetable oils and are also available in dietary supplements.
-This fact sheet provides basic information about omega-3 fatty acids (omega-3s)—with a focus on dietary supplements, summarizes scientific research on effectiveness and safety, and suggests sources for additional information.
+Omega-3 fatty acids (omega-3s) are a group of polyunsaturated fatty acids that are important for a number of functions in the body.
+Some types of omega-3s are found in foods such as fatty fish and shellfish.
+Another type is found in some vegetable oils.
+Omega-3s are also available as dietary supplements.
+This fact sheet provides basic information about omega-3s—with a focus on dietary supplements, summarizes scientific research on effectiveness and safety, and suggests sources for additional information.

-- There has been a substantial amount of research on omega-3 supplements and heart disease.
+- There has been a substantial amount of research on supplements of omega-3s, particularly those found in seafood and fish oil, and heart disease.
 The findings of individual studies have been inconsistent.
-In 2012, two combined analyses of the results of these studies did not find convincing evidence that omega-3s protect against heart disease.
+In 2012, two combined analyses of the results of these studies did not find convincing evidence these omega-3s protect against heart disease.

-- There is some evidence that omega-3s are modestly helpful in relieving symptoms in rheumatoid arthritis.
-Omega-3s may also be helpful for age-related macular degeneration (AMD; an eye disease that can cause loss of vision in older people).
-For most other conditions for which omega-3s have been studied, definitive conclusions cannot yet be reached.
+- There is some evidence that omega-3s found in seafood and fish oil may be modestly helpful in relieving symptoms in rheumatoid arthritis.
+For most other conditions for which omega-3s have been studied, definitive conclusions cannot yet be reached, or studies have not shown omega-3s to be beneficial.

 - Omega-3 supplements may interact with drugs that affect blood clotting.